Automattic/wp-calypso/packages/wp-checkout/README.md

 The line items are for display purposes only.
 They should also include subtotals, discounts, and taxes.
 No math will be performed on the line items.
 Instead, the amount to be charged will be specified by the required prop `total`, which is another line item.

 The `displayValue` property of both the items and the total can use limited Markdown formatting, including the `~~` characters for strike-through text.
-If customizing this component, the property should be passed through the `formatValueForCurrency()` helper.
+If customizing this component, the property should be passed through the `renderDisplayValueMarkdown()` helper.

 There are several other optional props which allow customizing the contents of the form. `checkoutHeader` is the header of the form, `orderReviewTOS` is displayed just below the payment button, and `orderReviewFeatures` may be displayed (depending on the available screen space) adjacent to the form.